-“I get what you’re sayin'” Da’Quarius said.
+“I get what you’re sayin’,” Da’Quarius said.
 “I’m startin’ to like you.
-You best stick around for a while, Hess.”
+You best stick ’round for a while, Hess.”

 “I won’t be getting pregnant and retiring any time soon,” Mr. Hessman said.
 “But I do have to take a shit before my next class.
 I left you a blank hall pass.
 Take as much time as you want.”
 Mr. Hessman picked up a text book and exited the class.

-Da’Quarius grabbed his hall pass and noticed that Mr. Hessman left his phone.
+Da’Quarius grabbed his hall pass and noticed Mr. Hessman had left his phone.
 It buzzed once.
-Da’Quarius curiously looked at the display.
+Da’Quarius looked at the display.
 It read: “I miss you so much, Hessy.
 My asshole is still tingling from last time.
 It misses you too! -MP”

 “Holy shit,” Da’Quarius said.
 “Mo’ fucker really did fuck Michele Pfifer in the ass!”